 Just like in other psychedelic songs such as “Flores Astrais” (“Astral Flowers”), from Brazilian early progressive rock band Secos & Molhados, “Trellas” also mixes poetic lyrics — like “Yo seguire buscando mil anos luz” (“I will keep on searching, a thousand lightyears”) — with metaphors that cross the line between funny and ethereal — like “Tuve sexo com marcianas” (“I had sex with women from Mars”).
-I, personally, didn’t laugh — the line sounds reasonably fit and quite literally larger than life as everything else about “Trellas”.
+The line sounds reasonably fit and quite literally larger than life as everything else about “Trellas”.

 OBS: If you’re into astrology, it doesn’t come as a surprise either that Bad Bunny, a Pisces, would write a song like that.